 Another potential client had actually swiped an entire brand statement verbatim from one of my samples.
 You can imagine my shock when I reviewed his existing resume, before our initial chat.
 I set him straight about his mistake.

-This has happened only a few times that I’m aware of, although I’m sure lots of people are stealing the content from my samples.
-But they have the sense not to parade it in front of me.
+This has happened only a few times that I’m aware of.
+But I’m sure lots of people are stealing the content from my samples.
+For the most part, they have the sense not to parade it in front of me.

-You probably know that thousands of good resumes are readily available online and thousands of resume books are full of thousands more.
+You probably know that thousands of good resume samples are readily available online.
+And thousands of resume books are full of thousands more.

-Because strategic resume writing is always changing to meet the needs of people assessing candidates, it’s a good idea to take a look at up-to-date samples by top resume writers to get a handle on new trends in formatting and how to pull a good one together.
+Strategic resume writing is always changing to meet the needs of people assessing candidates, and the job seekers themselves.
+So it’s a good idea to take a look at up-to-date samples by top resume writers, before attempting to write your own.
+This helps you get a handle on new trends in formatting and how to pull a good one together.

 The achievements on a sample couldn’t possibly be the same as yours.
 The situations, people involved, metrics and facts are all different . . . even if only slightly different.